The spirit of a dedicated past

-The spirit of a theater-loving performer or patron can’t quite leave the theater just yet.
+The spirit of an arts-loving performer or patron can’t quite leave the theater just yet.

 The 850-seat Egyptian Theatre is described as being “one of the most cherished and loved historical landmarks” by the community of Boise, Idaho.
 It is the last of the downtown single screen theaters, and is a stunning example of Egyptian Revival Architecture.